clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 and Google Workspace cannot break.
 Use a risk-adverse approach.
 ```

-That's it.
-We didn't know:
+**That's it.** We didn't need to specify:
-- Where DNS was hosted (Goose found Route53)
+- Where DNS was hosted (Goose discovered Route53)
-- How many DNS records existed (Goose discovered 20+)
+- How many DNS records existed (Goose found 20+)
 - Which records were critical vs obsolete
 - How to configure Cloudflare Pages
 - How to set up GitHub Actions for Cloudflare

-**Goose figured everything out.**
+**Goose handled the discovery and analysis.**

+**What made this possible:**
+- Goose detects the environment (WSL, Linux, macOS) and installs needed tools (AWS CLI, dig, git, gh)
+- Goose discovers infrastructure state through exploration
+- Goose validates before executing (tested DNS against Cloudflare nameservers)
+- Goose creates audit trails (PRs with context, commit history)

+**Critical:** We reviewed every decision.
+The AI proposed, we approved.
+The combination of automation + human judgment enabled confidence.

 ## What Goose Automated